The Wake Forest School of Business offers a four-year bachelor of science degree, with majors in:

 Vice Dean of Faculty Michelle Roehm

-Associate Dean of Undergraduate Program Pat H. Dickson
+Associate Dean of the Undergraduate Program Mark E. Evans

-Associate Dean of Master of Arts in Management Program Scott M. Shafer
+Associate Dean of the Master of Science in Management Program Norma R. Montague

-Associate Dean of Working Professional MBA Programs Timothy R. Janke
+Associate Dean of MBA Programs Timothy R. Janke

-Associate Dean of Business Analytics Program Jeffrey D. Camm
+Associate Dean of the Business Analytics Program Jeffrey D. Camm

-Dale K. Cline Associate Dean of Accounting Programs James B. Willis
+Dale K. Cline Associate Dean of the Accounting Program James B. Willis

-Kirby Chair in Business Excellence and Professor of Management Charalambos L. Iacovou
+F. M. Kirby Chair in Business Excellence and Professor Charalambos L. Iacovou

-J. Tylee Wilson Chair in Business Ethics and Professor of Management Sean T. Hannah
+J. Tylee Wilson Chair in Business Ethics and Professor Sean T. Hannah

 John B. McKinnon Professor Ron L. Thompson